-Teppe Hasanlu is an archeological site of an ancient Iron Age city located in northwest Iran (in the province of West Azerbaijan), a short distance south of Lake Urmia.
-The site consists of a 25m high central "citadel" mound, with massive fortifications and paved streets, surrounded by a low outer town, with houses, stables, treasuries, and temples.
-The entire site, once much larger but reduced in size by local agricultural and building activities, now measures about 600m across, with the citadel having a diameter of about 200 m.
+Teppe Hasanlu is an archaeological site of an ancient Iron Age city located in northwest Iran (in the province of West Azerbaijan), a short distance south of Lake Urmia.
+The site consists of a 25-meter (82-foot) high central "citadel" mound, with massive fortifications and paved streets, surrounded by a low outer town, with houses, stables, treasuries, and temples.
+The entire site, once much larger but reduced in size by local agricultural and building activities, now measures about 600 meters (1968.5 ft.) across, with the citadel having a diameter of about 200 meters (656.17 ft.)

-It is here, in 1958, that archaeologists came across a layer of the city that had been frozen in time - a "burn layer" containing more than 200 bodies preserved in ash and rubble.
-The preserved layer enabled researchers to unravel a gruesome tale of destruction, which had taken place at the end of the 9 th century BC.
+The importance of the site first became apparent in 1958, when archaeologists working in Hasanlu came across a layer of the city that had been frozen in time - a "burn layer" containing more than 200 bodies preserved in ash and rubble.
+The preserved layer enabled researchers to unravel a gruesome tale of destruction, which had taken place at the end of the 9th century BC.

-The evidence suggests a surprise attack, which destroyed the citadel.
+The evidence suggests there was a surprise attack which destroyed the citadel.
 Human remains were found in their masses, many were missing heads or hands, the rest suffered traumatic head wounds.
 One had been completely sliced in half.
 The majority were women, children, and the elderly – anyone, it seems, who would have been useless as a slave.

 "This was warfare that was designed to wipe out people's identity and terrify people into submission," said Danti.

-Various interpretations of the mythological scenes place their origins in Urartian, Hurrian, and/or Indo-European traditions.
-However, in a new analysis of the evidence, Danti, in his recent published study in the journal Antiquity, proposes that the three warriors found with the golden bowl, were invaders who hailed from the Urartu kingdom that grew out of an area in modern-day Turkey.
+Various interpretations of the mythological scenes on the golden bowl place their origins in Urartian, Hurrian, and/or Indo-European traditions.
+However, Danti, in his study in the journal Antiquity, proposed that the three warriors found with the golden bowl were invaders who hailed from the Urartu kingdom that grew out of an area in modern-day Turkey.

 "I doubt these men were rescuing a valued bowl and many other fine objects with little hope of egress as the citadel burned and its remaining occupants were slaughtered or taken captive," Danti writes in his report.

-Featured image: The Golden Bowl of Hasanlu.
-Image source .
+Top Image: The Golden Bowl of Hasanlu.
+Source: AINA